appcypher/awesome-wasm-langs/README.md

 --------------------

 #### <a name="go-scripting"></a>Golang scripting languages <sup>[top⇈](#contents)</sup>
 > These languages are implemented in Golang, have Golang-like syntax in general, and may be used as scripting inside Go programs.
-Each of them deserves its own section in this list, and will get it eventually when its ecosystem will grow up.
+Each of them deserves its own section in this list, and will get it eventually as ecosystem grows up.
 * [Anko](https://github.com/mattn/anko) - scriptable interpreter written in Golang.
 * [Risor](https://github.com/risor-io/risor) - fast and flexible scripting for Go developers and DevOps.
 Its modules integrate the Go standard library.
 You can try it out [here](https://risor.io/#editor).
 * [Tengo](https://github.com/d5/tengo) - a small, dynamic, fast, secure script language for Go.
 You can try it out [here](https://tengolang.com/).